 Would you start taking medication without first considering your symptoms?
 Would you start building a house without first considering a blueprint?
 If not, then you shouldn’t begin to roll out your corporate wellness program without first considering your aggregated health risk assessment data.

-A health risk assessment is a powerful screening tool, and perhaps the most widely utilized tool in the word of health and wellness promotion.
+A health risk assessment is a powerful screening tool, and perhaps the most widely utilized tool in the world of health and wellness promotion.
 It is often the first component of a wellness program to be introduced, and for good reason: a health risk assessment can highlight the areas of concern that the rest of a wellness program should be structured to address.
 Health risk assessments use proprietary algorithms to analyze and interpret questionnaire data so that decisions can be made to address any potential health risk factors and deliver targeted interventions.
 Some health risk assessments will even go so far as to suggest diseases or conditions for population health managers to target, or to highlight the best ROI opportunities in a given population.

 On the participant’s side, the output of a health risk assessment generally consists of a health management rating or score, and a breakdown of the risk factors and lifestyle variables that contribute to an individual’s risk for disease.
 More advanced health risk assessments also present a user with a plan for wellness and often include tips and goals to help them improve their health status, and decrease their risk for disease.